-This table describes the fees and expenses that you may pay if you buy and hold shares of the Portfolio, a series of Lazard Retirement Series, Inc. (the "Fund"), but does not reflect the fees or charges imposed by the separate accounts of certain insurance companies (the "Participating Insurance Companies") under variable annuity contracts or variable life insurance policies (the "Policies" and each, a "Policy").
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Portfolio, a series of Lazard Retirement Series, Inc. (the "Fund"), but does not reflect the fees or charges imposed by the separate accounts of certain insurance companies (the "Participating Insurance Companies") under variable annuity contracts or variable life insurance policies (the "Policies" and each, a "Policy").
 If such fees and charges were reflected, the figures in the table would be higher.

-Service Shares Investor Shares Annual Portfolio Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees .75% .75% Distribution and Service (12b-1) Fees .25% None Other Expenses Fees and Expenses Related to Filing Foreign Tax Reclaims .07% .07% Remainder of Other Expenses .20% .20% Total Other Expenses .27% .27% Total Annual Portfolio Operating Expenses 1.27% 1.02% Fee Waiver and/or Expense Reimbursement .10% .10% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1.17% .92% 1 Based on actimated amounts for the current field year, using the amounts for Service Shares from the last field year -
+Service Shares Investor Shares Annual Portfolio Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees .75% .75% Distribution and Service (12b-1) Fees .25% None Other Expenses .18% .18%1 Total Annual Portfolio Operating Expenses 1.18% .93% Fee Waiver and/or Expense Reimbursement 2 .08% .08% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1.10% .85%